CTI Education: Warehouse Racking

-For the first week of Conveyor Tech’s Education section, we’ll be focusing on the various styles of rack you might want to utilize for your warehouse.
+For the first week of Conveyor Tech’s Education section, we’ll be focusing on the various styles of warehouse shelving you might want to utilize for your warehouse.

 Depending on what you’re trying to store, how readily available you need your product to be, and the variety of items to be stored, you’ll want a combination of specific storage solutions to suit your needs.

 Cantilever Racking is perfect if you’re storing long, irregular shapes that won’t fit easily on a pallet.
 Lengths of pipe, lumber and other miscellany are excellent uses of this type of rack.